Gauges the County's level of preparedness against man-made, natural, and pandemic type hazards.

 High - Arapahoe County is the sole author and contributor to each emergency plan.

-The Emergency Preparedness measure is newly developed, with 2021 being the first reporting year.
-However, data has been collected for the years 2017 through 2021 to establish a baseline and set an appropriate target.
+The Emergency Preparedness measure is in its second year.
+Baseline data from 2017 through 2021 established appropriate targets.
 Performance is measured for man-made, natural, and pandemic-related hazards in 3 ways: (1) planning, (2) resources, and (3) execution.
-Performance improved for both planning and execution from 2020 to 2021, while performance remained the same for resources from 2020 to 2021.
+Performance improved for across all three measures during 2022.

 Some examples, while not exhaustive, of how performance improved are outlined below:

-Outstanding items to be worked on in 2022 include the modernization of the firefighting apparatus and a comprehensive Emergency Operations Center (EOC) management software system, among other items.
+Outstanding items to be worked on in 2023 include consolidation of emergency management services with the City of Littleton, the modernization of the firefighting apparatus and a comprehensive Emergency Operations Center (EOC) management software system, and development of local Public Health Pandemic Plans, among other items.